Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 CAGE performance is validated by placing the Radar Power knob into STBY, the Radar Mode knob into RDR, and selecting a range of 25.
-The Pilot activates the CAGE button, a B-sweep occurs at 0 degrees in azimuth with the radar centered in elevation, and the air to air light in the rear cockpit illuminates, along with the 5 mile indicator.
+The Pilot activates the CAGE button, a B-sweep occurs at 0 degrees in azimuth with the radar centered in elevation, and the air-to-air light in the rear cockpit illuminates, along with the 5-mile indicator.
 The transmitter is confirmed on and in SHORT Pulse mode with the MAG meter providing a value of 0.9 to 1.15.
 The WSO should press the Air to Air light, and the radar wil return to the conditions prior to cage.
 The Radar Power knob should be placed in OPR, and a lockon performed.
 The Pilot selects Guns and actuates the CAGE button; under these